vish-777/academic-kickstart/content/Interest/post_1.md

 authors = []

 tags = ["Academic"]
-summary = "this is a blog written by me"
+summary = "Some of my interests are blog writing .this is a blog written by me which focuses on AI bots and future"

 # Projects (optional).
 #   Associate this post with one or more of your projects.